falcosecurity/plugins/plugins/k8saudit-eks/README.md

 ### Rules

-The `k8saudit-eks` plugin ships with a default rule (see `rules/` directory) for test purpose.
-The same rules than those for `k8saudit` plugin can work, just add an `alternative` field:
+The `k8saudit-eks` plugin ships with a no default rule for test purpose, the same rules than those for `k8saudit` plugin can work, just add an `alternative` field:
 ```
 - required_engine_version: 15
 - required_plugin_versions: